 We’re a qualified, licensed representative that knows the appropriate procedures to help you with your tax issues.
 We know the ins and outs of working with taxing authorities.
-My Company specializes in multiple IRS debt reduction programs to make your tax resolution as smooth as possible.
+Socheata Ten EA, LLC in Stockton, CA specializes in multiple IRS debt reduction programs to make your tax resolution as smooth as possible.

 An Offer in Compromise is a settlement you may qualify for as it relates to your IRS or State liability.
 There are three types of offers in compromise:

 Doubt as to Collectible Offer In Compromise – This offer will be based on your ability to pay a monthly fee.
 There will also be concerns in calculation of your liquidity in assets.
 Socheata Ten EA, LLC knows many clients who unfortunately offer the IRS a flat settlement amount without regard to their income,expenses or equity in assets.
 Contact us to see if you qualify for an offer in compromise.

 Effective Tax Administration – This offer is based on hardships.
 The IRS still requires you fill out a full 433-A, however, we will argue that while the client has the ability to pay in full, doing so would burden the taxpayer.
 The ETA offers are rare and again circumstantial evidence, health concerns, or the age of the taxpayer are some of the factors to be considered when applying for this offer.